 So, what did we actually do?
 It's a long list, so let's stick to some highlights.
 General navigation is possible now, with both the TOPdesk menu and the Quick Launch easy to reach.
 In Incident Management we have created relations between field names and input fields, so it is clear what information needs to be filled in.
 Input fields are grouped under headers, making it possible to jump to sections of your card quickly with the right assistive tooling.
 Some details, such as icons or images that are just there to be pretty, are ignored, making keyboard navigation more efficient.
 And finally overviews now have an alternative view, which lacks some features of the regular view but can be accessed fully by keyboard.

 Though most of these changes add descriptive information, to be used by assistive tooling like screen readers only, not everything is completely behind the scenes.
 Keyboard warriors will be able to TAB and shortcut their way around the screen.
 ALT+S has been with us for a while now, but we've added lots more, such as shortcuts for your Quick Launch.
-You can read all about it here, or ask for the fancy new mousepad to get them right under your nose.
+You can read all about it in our knowledge item about shortcuts on My TOPdesk, or download the shortcuts cheat sheet via the button below.
+Want to have them even closer?
+Ask for the fancy new mousepad to get them right under your nose.